Curly Nikki's step-by-step notes on achieving defined curls right out of the shower.

 7. I leave the T-shirt on my head for 15 minutes while I lotion and get dressed.
 When it’s time to remove the T-shirt, I gently shake my hair until it falls down in place.
 It’s still wet but not dripping.

 8. Using a gel, I finger style the frizzy bits and air-dry before fluffing.
 Sometimes, once the hair is completely dry, I’ll stretch the roots with my blow dryer.

 So there you have it!
 Here are a few FAQ’s about the methods described above.

-Why do you apply yogurt?- Yogurt is a great hair mask.
+Why do you apply yogurt?
+Yogurt is a great hair mask.
 It moisturizes, strengthens, detangles and has a mild cleansing action.
 The probiotics are also great for a healthy scalp.
 Just make sure you rinse very thoroughly or your hair will smell like vomit.
-I remember grabbing my infant daughter Gia to smell her butt the other day, and then realized the awful smell was coming from the downwind of my curls.
+I remember grabbing my infant daughter Gia to smell her diaper the other day and then realized the awful smell was actually coming from the downwind of my curls.
 Gross.

 Happy hair styling! —Nikki